Frequently Asked Questions

 Plants are generally harvested and packed on Monday to Thursday and delivery will therefore be Tuesday to Friday.
 They are sent out in the sequence of receipt of orders, there is no such thing as emergency pond plants so please don’t expect us to prioritise your order over somebody else’s.
 We don’t send just before Bank Holidays in case the parcel ends up stewing in a warm depot for several days.
 You should usually receive the plants within five working days of payment, but please check the Ordering and Delivery Information page for updates before ordering.
 Dispatch updates are provided daily there at about 7pm on working days during the main season.
 All delivery services are still under considerable pressure due to driver shortages, so please be aware that some parcels may be delayed.
 We always confirm dispatch on the day it happens so that you know when to expect delivery, but this is not a guarantee of next day delivery.
 APC parcels can be tracked, but not Royal Mail ones.
 Our plants are packed to last at least a week without deterioration so please do not contact us about delays until this time has passed, there is nothing we can do about it once they have left anyway.
 If you cannot accept up to a week transit time then please do not order.

-Please look under the “Information/Planting tips” page. https://www.devonpondplants.co.uk/information/planting-tips/
+Please look under the “Plant Advice and care/Planting tips” page. https://www.devonpondplants.co.uk/information/planting-tips/

 No, we cannot accept forward orders.
 We only accept orders for plants that we actually have in stock; the website will only accept orders for plants that we have.
 Once the order has been completed they will be sent within our normal dispatch targets.